mrdandelion6/Learn-to-Code/topics/cyber-security/notes.md

 - get other people to check your work

 #### don't volunteer information
-- attacks commonmly work in the dark and perform reconnaissance to uncover information about a target. don't make it easy for them.
+- attacks commonly work in the dark and perform reconnaissance to uncover information about a target. don't make it easy for them.
-- dont show context, dont show your hand
+- don't show context, don't show your hand

 #### fail safely
 - if a system is compromised, it should fail in a safe manner. for example, if logins aren't working because of an internal issue, the rest of the web page should be working while only logins are halted.